-See, e.g., USTelecom Comment at 9.
+372 See, e.g., USTelecom Comment at 9.

-For example, the FAA currently uses special conditions, as provided for in its regulations, to address novel or unusual design features not adequately addressed by existing airworthiness standards, to address cybersecurity of certain e-enabled aircraft.
-This approach would be potentially extensible to Al impacting cybersecurity.
+373 For example, the FAA currently uses special conditions, as provided for in its regulations, to address novel or unusual design features not adequately addressed by existing airworthiness standards, to address cybersecurity of certain e-enabled aircraft This approach would be potentially extensible to AI impacting cybersecurity.
 See 14 CFR 11.19.
-For issues that become apparent after an aircraft or other aeronautical product enters the marketplace, the FAA issues airworthiness directives in appropriate cases, specifically, "FAA issues an airworthiness directive addressing a product when we find that: (a) An unsafe condition exists in the product; and (b) The condition is likely to exist or develop in other products of the same type design."
+For issues that become apparent after an aircraft or other aeronautical product enters the marketplace, the FAA issues airworthiness directives in appropriate cases, specifically, "FAA issues an airworthiness directive addressing a product when we find that: (a) An unsafe condition exists in the product: and (b) The condition is likely to exist or develop in other products of the same type design."
 See 14 C.F.R. § 39.5.

-See, e.g., IAPP Comment at 5-6.
+374 See, e.g., IAPP Comment at 5-6.

-Others thought that while existing cybersecurity and pri- These are all sound ideas that merit further consideration, date new risks.
-For example, cybersecurity audits could be conducted on a regular basis to review conformity with existing standards, including the ISO/IEC 27001 information security standard and NIST's cybersecurity framework.375 Other suggestions borrowed from the cybersecurity context including creating incentives for companies to facilitate "responsible disclosure"; developing red-teaming exercises;377 launching "Bug Bounty" programs to encourage disclosure and financially reward detection of AI vulnerabilities; and modelling AI vulnerability disclosures on the Common Vulnerabilities and Exposures (CVE) system, which provides a standardized naming scheme for cybersecurity vulnerabilities.
+for companies to facilitate "responsible disclosure";376 Bounty" programs to encourage disclosure and financially reward detection of AI vulnerabilities;378 and modelling AI vulnerability disclosures on the Common Vulnerabilities and Exposures (CVE) system, which provides a standardized naming scheme for cybersecurity vulnerabilities.379